 PART II: Being a Stronger Applicant

 The following items are not requirements for application to a residency position, but having them will make you stand out and significantly improve your chances of matching to a program that you like.
-Programs are generally looking for well-rounded individuals who demonstrate all 7 facets of the Royal College's CanMEDS Framework.
-The following information should give you some idea of what you can do and where to find these opportunities.
+Programs are generally looking for well-rounded individuals who demonstrate all 6 facets of the Royal College's CanMEDS Framework that make up a Medical Expert.
+Please take some time to understand and reflect on these competencies.
+Displaying these competencies as well as showing dedication to the specialty that you are applying to, through your work and activities, are crucial for a successful match.
+The following information should give you some idea of what you can do and where to find the above-mentioned opportunities.

-While it is self-explanatory that good USMLE or Canadian exam scores will put you ahead of the competition, exactly how important these are and how impactful they are to your overall application needs some detailing.
+While it is self-explanatory that good exam scores will put you ahead of the competition, exactly how important these are and how much they impact your overall application needs some detailing.

 The importance of involvement in research depends drastically on your goals.
 If you intend on pursuing an academic career, significant involvement in research will help you stand out.
 You should also be prepared to talk at length about your involvement in it.
 Nevertheless, being involved in research is never a negative and doing it will help you tremendously in learning to read and interpret studies, which is a necessary component of practicing evidence-based medicine as a physician.
 ISOT is currently in discussions with the University on making research more accessible to students and we will keep you updated on the matter.
 In the meantime, you can spend your summer in the US or Canada doing research experiences at different universities.
-Obtaining these is less standardized, and so you should do your own search about which institutions take foreign students.
-Here are some starting points:
+How one can go about obtaining these opportunities is less clear, and so you should do your own search about which institutions take foreign students.
+Here are some starting points that may be helpful:

-This is probably the most important part of your application aside from great exam scores.
+Anecdotally, this is probably the most important part of your application.
 Most institutions in the US and Canada want to see that you have clinical (i.e. hands-on) exposure to their medical system, and that you have been able to perform well while doing so.
 As evidence of this, doctors with whom you work while on these rotations may write you a letter of recommendation describing your performance and character.
-Strong letters of recommendation can often make up for an otherwise lackluster CV, and will boost your chances of getting a great residency position significantly.
+Strong letters of recommendation function as evidence that you are a good candidate and function well in a real-life clinical setting.

 What is an elective rotation?
 In the US and Canada, medical school is 4 years long.
 Years 1 and 2 are preclinical, like our years 1 to 3.
-Year 3 is where clinicals begin, and is called the ‘Core Clerkship’ year because medical students rotate through all of the ‘essential’ specialties of medicine.
+Year 3 is where clinical rotations begin, and is called the ‘Core Clerkship’ year because medical students rotate through all of the ‘essential’ specialties of medicine.
 Core clerkships are family medicine, internal medicine, general surgery, neurology, obstetrics & gynecology, psychiatry, and emergency medicine.
-Afterwards, year 4 is called an ‘Elective’ year because students choose which rotations they want to undertake, and these are 2 to 4 weeks long.
+Afterwards, year 4 is called an ‘Elective’ year because students choose which rotations they want to undertake, and these are each 2 to 4 weeks in duration.
 For example, surgically-inclined students will take more surgical electives, and internal medicine folks will take more medicine electives.
 Foreign students can also participate in these electives at host universities and get the chance to be exposed to these medical systems and impress the doctors they work with.
-This is similar to ERASMUS, but different in that you are doing only one rotation as opposed to a whole semester.
+This is similar to ERASMUS, but different in that you are doing only individual rotations as opposed to a whole semester.

 Does the University give us time to do these electives?
 As of this writing, the University does not officially grant dedicated time to do such electives, and you must do them on your own time.
 We are in talks with the administration to allow us blocked time to do away electives.

 How can I obtain elective rotations?
-Canadian electives are relatively easier to obtain than in the US because most lack the 'completed core clerkship' requirement.
+Unlike US electives, most Canadian electives lack the requirement that you must complete all of your core clerkship prior to the elective start date.
 Electives are all applied to via the AFMC Student Portal.
 There, you can see each institution’s requirements for their rotations and when they have availabilities.
-You must create an account in order to apply (note: fee of $500 to make account), after which there may be a small fee for attending the elective.
+You must create an account in order to apply (note: fee of ~$500 to make account), after which there may be a small fee for attending the elective.
 We are currently in talks with our University to directly facilitate rotations within other institutions in the US and Canada.
 Please also bear the following in mind:

 - You have to apply for rotations many months ahead of actually doing them.
 As such, you should start planning for them during your summer break or at the beginning of the year so that you have all of your documentation in order.